Chelated Magnesium: What It Is, Benefits, and How It Compares to Other Forms

 • Magnesium chloride is sometimes preferred for those with low stomach acid.

-• Magnesium glycinate (also called magnesium bisglycinate, the chelated form) is frequently used to improve feelings of calm, trouble sleeping, and healthy circadian rhythm.*
+• Magnesium glycinate (also called magnesium bisglycinate, the chelated form) is frequently used to improve feelings of calm, trouble sleeping, and a healthy circadian rhythm.*

 Wake up feeling refreshed and ready to conquer the day.
 Our Sleep Protocol will help.*